Gateway / Border gateway¶

 - A piece of software that runs on a POSIX host to create the networking interfaces needed and that interfaces with the RoaS.

-Gateway software is available for the following platforms:
+Gateway software is available for the following platforms (can be downloaded from the download portal):

 - ARMv7-A (Cortex A7, etc)